Mortgage Refinancing: When is the Perfect Time to Switch?

 If you are short on cash but have a high income, you can opt for a slightly higher rate in exchange for a lender credit.
 For instance, taking a 6.375% rate instead of 6.125% might net you $5,000 in credits, covering your title fees and appraisal.
 This is a tactical move for those who prioritize immediate liquidity over 30-year interest totals.

-Real-World Scenarios in Mortgage Optimization
+Real-World Optimization

 Case Study 1: The "Interest-Only" Escape